-Consultation throughout the 2020 Gold Coast Joint Regional Plan between Gold Coast Health and Gold Coast Primary Health Network identified that there is a high demand for system navigation support and to support people to assess and determine suitable options.
-There are two elements to services navigation that have been identified:
+Consultation throughout the 2020 Gold Coast Joint Regional Plan between Gold Coast Health and Gold Coast Primary Health Network identified a high demand for system navigation support and to support people to assess and determine suitable options.
+Two main elements of services navigation have been identified:

-- 1) Uncoordinated and inconsistent approach to assessment, referrals, and intake. - Most services operate an assessment and intake component for their service meaning individuals and referrers often have to share their story at each transition point or when ascertaining eligibility.
+- 1) Uncoordinated and inconsistent approach to assessment, referrals, and intake: - Most services operate an assessment and intake component for their service, which means that individuals and referrers often have to share their story at each transition point or when ascertaining eligibility.
 When people are not matched to the right service initially, they have to retake the intake process, which can be a system inefficiency and can contribute to a poor experience and poor outcomes.
-Additionally, the frustrating experience of trying to find the right fit can result in disengagement and opportunities for early intervention may be lost with people presenting to the system later in crisis. - An inconsistent approach to assessment (e.g various tools) leads to inconsistent assigned levels of care, resulting in discrepancies in the type of care provided across providers and regions, for similar clinical presentations - Referrals to services are often inappropriate, resulting in people being under or over serviced.

-- 2) Limited awareness/understanding of service infrastructure, including availability and capability of services. - Referrals to services are often inappropriate, resulting in people being under or over serviced. - There are many pathways to mental health, AOD and suicide prevention and support services.
+Additionally, the frustrating experience of trying to find the right fit can result in disengagement and opportunities for early intervention may be lost with people presenting to the system later in crisis. - An inconsistent approach to assessment (e.g various tools) leads to inconsistent assigned levels of care, resulting in discrepancies in the type of care provided across providers and regions, for similar clinical presentations - 2) Limited awareness/understanding of service infrastructure, including availability and capability of services: - Referrals to services are often inappropriate, resulting in people being under or over serviced. - There are many pathways to mental health, AOD and suicide prevention and support services.
 Community members and service providers perceive that the local service system changes frequently due to funding changes, resulting in providers and people being unclear about available services and the pathways to access these services.
 There is a need for timely and accurate information and easily identifiable access points for individuals seeking care, so that they can be matched with the service which optimally meets their needs.